 Single-use, disposable, and throw away, are some of the common adjectives used to describe the types of material goods that are harming our planet.
 Erik Solheim, the former head of the UN Environment Programme stated, “The most common single-use plastics found in the environment are, in order of magnitude, cigarette butts, plastic drinking bottles, plastic bottle caps, food wrappers, plastic grocery bags, plastic lids, straws and stirrers, other types of plastic bags, and foam take-away containers.
 These are the waste products of a throwaway culture that treats plastic as a disposable material rather than a valuable resource to be harnessed.”
 It is critical to make the distinction between these single-use items and long-lived durable, multi-use plastics such as computers, car seats, furniture, park benches, and our green infrastructure product, Silva Cell.
 To group Silva Cell and a single-use candy wrapper in the same plastic pollution category would be illegitimate.

 DeepRoot is utilizing plastic and harnessing its positive attributes to produce a valuable tool to support the livelihood of trees, their roots, and a thriving stormwater system in urban areas around the world.

 Our mission has always been to make a resilient product to make for a resilient future.
 We welcome creativity and ingenuity in all industries in helping to mitigate plastic pollution and invent and invest in biodegradable alternatives.
-For now, we are proud to claim Silva Cell’s base is made of 30% recycled material, and 50% of the posts are made of regrind, while still maintaining the integrity of the product, certification, and safety factor necessary for a durable underground product that will be in service for decades.
+For now, we are proud to claim Silva Cell’s base is made of 50% recycled material, while still maintaining the integrity of the product, certification, and safety factor necessary for a durable underground product that will be in service for decades.